LazyGeeks/mongocp/README.md

 ## Copy now

 ```
-$ fab -H <dump-host> cp:<remote-mongodb-host>,<from-db>,<from-collection>,<query>,<local-mongodb-host>
+$ fab -H <dump-host> cp:<from-host>,<from-db>,<from-collection>,<query>,<to-host>
 ```

 Some descriptions about the arguments:

 + dump-host

-        the hostname of the server where to run `mognodump`
+        The hostname of the server where to run `mongodump`.

-+ remote-mongodb-host
++ from-host

-        the hostname of the MongoDB from which to dump data
+        The hostname of the MongoDB from which to dump data.

 + from-db

-        the name of the database from which to dump data
+        The name of the database from which to dump data.

 + from-collection

-        the name of the collection from which to dump data
+        The name of the collection from which to dump data.

 + query

-        the query condition to limit the output documents
+        The query condition to limit the output documents.

-+ local-mongodb-host
++ to-host

-        the hostname of the MongoDB to which to restore data
+        The hostname of the MongoDB to which to restore data.

++ to-db

+        Default: <from-db>

+        The name of the database to which to restore data.

++ to-collection

+        Default: <from-collection>

+        The name of the collection to which to restore data.

 ## Todo

 + Wrap this fabfile as an user-friendly command
-+ Support more `mongodump` and `mongorestore` arguments and options
++ Support more arguments and options of `mongodump` and `mongorestore`